top of page

 After numerous forms of government, the People's State of Hessen emerged after the fall of the monarchy in 1918.
 The "Hessian Lion" was adopted as a single symbol, but without the crown and sword.
 The result was brief, clever, but somewhat lacking in substance.
 Therefore, they decided to add the so-called "people's crown" above the shield.
 It is made of golden leaves and fruits and is intended to emphasize the people's sovereignty.

 The current coat of arms was adopted in 1948 following a competition.
-The US military administration also participated (it's interesting to see what they proposed), and the main requirement was "preservation of historical traditions and the absence of dynastic and militaristic symbols — crowns, helmets, swords, and oak leaves."
+The main requirement was "preservation of historical traditions and the absence of dynastic and militaristic symbols — crowns, helmets, swords, and oak leaves."

 Comments